×

 When we asked people living in Florence what life is like and how people spend their time, they said:

 "Living in Florence as an expat or digital nomad can be an incredibly rewarding experience.
 The city is full of culture, art, and history, and the locals are friendly and welcoming.
 Expats and digital nomads can find plenty of coworking spaces, cafes, and restaurants to work from, as well as a vibrant nightlife and plenty of outdoor activities.
 The cost of living in Florence is relatively low compared to other European cities, making it an attractive destination for those looking to live and work abroad.
-Additionally, the city is well-connected to other parts of Italy and Europe, making it easy to explore the region," remarked one foreigner who made the move to Florence.
+Additionally, the city is well-connected to other parts of Italy and Europe, making it easy to explore the region," said one person in Florence.

 Italian For A While